 WALT RAMEY (Richmond, VA) . . . had the misfortune of experiencing kidney failure and had to go onto Continuous Ambulatory Peritoneal Dialysis (C.A.P.D.).
 The procedure requires the periodic (several times each day) infusion of warmed dialysis solution into the body.
 Walt also liked to travel.
 His resultant Portable Dialysate Warmer has permitted several thousand C.A.P.D. patients to experience life with a new level of freedom.

-ANDY MICAL (Modesto, CA) . . . likes to do things efficiently.
+SKIPP DELEVE (Mentor, OH) . . . likes to do things efficiently.
 And the most efficient way to conduct a jartest is to dose all six jars simultaneously.
-Andy developed a device that does just that.
-You can build your own (See Andy’s plans in the October, 1997 issue of OpFlow Magazine, available from the AWWA) or you’ll soon be able to buy one from us.
-Call us and ask about Andy’s Simultaneous Doser.
+Skipp suggested an improved version of our existing Doser Bar: We’re in the process of commercializing it and should have it available soon.
+Call us and ask about the NEW & IMPROVED Simultaneous Doser.